spec-first/connexion/docs/routing.rst

 Note that :code:`HEAD` requests will be handled by the :code:`operationId` specified under the :code:`GET` operation in the specification. :code:`Connexion.request.method` can be used to determine which request was made.

-.. dropdown:: View a detailed reference of the :code:`connexion.request` class
-    :icon: eye

-    .. autoclass:: connexion.lifecycle.ASGIRequest
-       :members:
-       :undoc-members:
-       :inherited-members:
+See :class:`.ASGIRequest`.

 Automatic routing
 -----------------